Here are the top hidden gems in Dallas, Texas.

 African American Museum Of Dallas

 Fair Park in Dallas is usually known for one thing: The State Fair Of Texas.
 But there’s another reason you should visit – The African American Museum, a storied maze of art exhibits.
-In bright halls, you’ll find folk art and contemporary art amongst hundreds of artifacts, documents, and sculptures.
-It’s a vast, open, airy space that can take a half-day (to a full-day) to slowly walk through and absorb.
-Many of the pieces here are startling, vocal, and emotional, the kind of works that make you stop in your tracks, that make you linger.
+You’ll find folk and contemporary art amongst hundreds of artifacts, documents, and sculptures in bright halls.
+It’s a vast, open, airy space that can take a half-day (to a full day) to walk through and absorb slowly.
+Many of the pieces here are startling, vocal, and emotional, the kind of works that make you stop in your tracks and linger.
 It’s a big museum, full of secrets of its own.

 General Info